 Clear, confident communication builds trust and credibility.
-It keeps people working toward the same goal, reduces misunderstandings, and helps important information reach the right people at the right time.
-In a fast changing environment, it is the foundation for progress.
+It keeps people working toward the same goal, reduces misunderstandings, and ensures important information reaches the right people at the right time.

 - Share concise updates that move work forward